News - Comments

 Snake Plissken

 Snake isn't your average movie hero.
-Some would call him to be an anti-hero
+Some describes him to be an anti-hero

-but I agree with John Carpenter who says he considers him to be an absolute
+but I agree with John Carpenter who sees him as an absolute

 ironic sociopathic world weary self sufficient war veteran who just wants to be

-free and stay alive the next 60 seconds in a very dark and corrupt world.
+free, stay alive the next 60 seconds and move on in a very dark, totalitarian

-Unlike most Snake is so true to himself, incorruptible and individual it makes
+What's interesting about him is that he's so true to himself, incorruptible and individual

 him the most honorable and likable character in Escape From New York and